 Instant Pots are a brand of electric pressure cookers or multicookers.
 Pressure cookers work by creating heat under a tight seal, so the temperature is much higher than the boiling point of water and the steam can’t escape.
 The steam cooks food much more quickly than traditional stovetop or oven cooking.

 DO THEY REALLY COOK THAT FAST?

+According to Bruce Weinstein, coauthor of "The Instant Pot Bible," the answer is yes.
+"Under high heat and pressure, things cook much faster.
+You can cook a brisket or pulled pork in under an hour," he says.
 “The claims sound outlandish — it reduces cooking time by 70 percent — but that’s because of the steam and the pressure,” Barbone says.

 And for some dishes, you’ll want the pressure to dissipate gradually.
 That can take five to 40 minutes depending on the dish.
-“For meat-based dishes I like to release the pressure naturally for at least 10 minutes.
+“For meat-based dishes, I like to release the pressure naturally for at least 10 minutes.
 If you release it right away the meat can seize up and become tough,” Williams says.

 And don’t fill your Instant Pot more than about halfway.
 You need the pot empty enough to get to a safe pressure and remain safe throughout your cooking time.

 WHAT FEATURES DO I NEED?

 Multicookers include the pressure cooker plus other additional features.
 You’ll see names like 6-in-1 or 10-in-1, depending on how many of these other options they add: